Questions linger after Canada releases report about 2016 death of endangered orca J34

 The release of the report comes at a politically sensitive time, as the Canadian government also has approved expansion of the Trans Mountain Pipeline, which would increase sevenfold the traffic of oil tankers through the southern resident’s critical habitat to the Westridge Marine Terminal in Burnaby, B.C.
 The Port of Vancouver also wants to build a new shipping terminal at Roberts Bank, in the Fraser River Delta, where orcas feed.

 Both proposals have ignited opposition by conservation groups, and by tribes and First Nations on both sides of the border.
 The Lummi Nation also Thursday filed a letter with the Minister of Foreign Affairs of Canada, initiating a formal dispute process and requesting consultation under international law prohibiting transboundary environmental harm.
-The tribe is concerned about harm to southern residents, which it regards as family members.
+The tribe is concerned about harm to the southern resident orcas, which it regards as family members.

 Ship strikes are an overlooked risk to killer whales, incorrectly assumed by many to be nimble enough to avoid any vessel.